 Before the Procedure

-You will have many doctor visits and medical tests before surgery, including:
+You will have many medical visits and tests before surgery, including:

 - A complete physical examination.

-- Visits with your doctor to make sure other medical problems you may have, such as diabetes, high blood pressure, and heart or lung problems are under control.
+- Visits with your health care provider to make sure other medical problems you may have, such as diabetes, high blood pressure, and heart or lung problems are under control.

 - Nutritional counseling.